Catherine Seals: Temple of Innocent Blood and the Manger

 Mother Catharine prayed at Mother Anderson's Eternal Life Christian Spiritualist Church on Amelia Street.
-She took "developing classes" with Mother Anderson, learning Mediumship, prophesy, and healing.
-A classmate noted that Catherine wore a loose-fitting blouse with a red collar one day, which was forbidden, leading to a misunderstanding and Mother Catherine leaving the Eternal Life Christian Spiritualist Church.
+She took "developing classes" with Mother Anderson, learning mediumship, prophecy, and healing.
+A classmate noted that Catherine wore a loose-fitting blouse with a red collar one day, which was forbidden.
+A misunderstanding resulted in Mother Catherine leaving the Church.

 Mother Catherine began ministering from her home on Jackson Avenue.
-She believed that women made better leaders and gained thousands of black and white followers.
-She gained a following among the Italian immigrant community.
+She believed that women made better leaders, and she gained thousands of black and white followers.
+She built a following among the Italian immigrant community.
 Her work focused on caring for unmarried pregnant women.
 Zora Neale Hurston described childbirth as, "the most important element of her creed," and a white follower said that the church "was originally founded to stop abortions."
 As is common in Spiritual churches, her theology drew from Catholicism, though it also focused on Mother Catherine as a prophetic intermediary.
 For example, Mother Catherine named the children after saints.
 The church prayed to the image of a Black Jesus.
 Haitian Vodou practice was also included– a 1928 visit to the Temple of Innocent Blood, Zora Neale Hurston noted a snake motif on the wall, which may have represented Damballa, a Haitian Vodou deity.
 Mother Catherine played the trombone, and embraced Anderson's use of Black New Orleans music in worship.
 A racially mixed choir sang and a ten-piece orchestra played.
 The orchestra included jazz musicians Cag Cagnolatti, Harold Dejan, and Frank Lastie all played at the Temple of Innocent Blood.